-Man shot in head crashes through barrier near Detroit fireworks
+Man shot crashes through barrier near Detroit fireworks

 Detroit — Although there were no major incidents reported downtown during Monday’s Ford fireworks show, there was a shooting nearby.
 The wounded victim drove downtown, crashing his SUV through a barrier set up for the fireworks event before dying from his injuries.